Miño, A Coruña: Tourism

-Miño is host of known beaches such as Perbes Beach and Grande Beach [both have the Blue Flag] (informaly considered the same beach as Praia Grande de Perbes "Great Beach of Perbes").
+Miño is host of known beaches such as Perbes Beach and Grande Beach [both have the Blue Flag] (informally considered the same beach as Praia Grande de Perbes "Great Beach of Perbes").
 But the municipality has also made itself infamous for the Costa Miño.

 Urbanism (and the Costa Miño fiasco)

 The urban development dynamics in the municipality of Miño have led to the current urban center of Miño, with the structure of a town that has developed along a road (N-651), while at the same time experiencing significant growth with the construction of large residential developments far from the urban center and the services provided by the town center.
 One of these, Costa Miño Golf, with 1,200 homes (unfinished), extends through Perbes and San Juan de Villanueva.
 The aforementioned development has consisted of the construction of apartment blocks replacing low-rise houses, with one or two floors, instead of expanding outwards to form a consolidated rural nucleus, surrounded by condominiums.

 All of this has led to the disappearance of the houses with plots that once made up the urban core.
 Urban development has thus been somewhat chaotic, as the land in many cases came from former orchards.
 The most controversial case has been the expropriation of land in Perbes for the construction of the aforementioned housing development.
 The expropriation method was used to construct a private space, and in some cases, the corresponding compensation to the former owners was not paid.

+During the COVID-19 pandemic interest on Costa Miño returned.
+After years of stagnation, cranes have returned to this sprawling development, which for years was a prime example of the Spanish real estate crisis.
+In 2025, several construction projects were underway and Costa Miño transformed from a summer resort into a neighbourhood.
+On October of the same year the city council granted a 30-year concession for the Costa Miño Golf commercial area to the Gadis supermarket chain, which was formalized in January 2026.